Deterministic PostgreSQL restores with TOC lists and zero-downtime cutover

 Which signals to wire up before the first workload moves.

-How to estimate costs early enough to steer architecture decisions.
+How to estimate costs before architecture decisions lock you in.

 An incremental approach to Infrastructure as Code without breaking production.